eliseekn/laravel-metrics/README.md

     ->metrics();

 // generate trends of count of posts for the current week
-// by using a custom query and a specific date column (published_at) LaravelMetrics::query(
+// by using a custom query and a custom date column LaravelMetrics::query(
     Post::query()->where('user_id', auth()->id())
 )